AlviPat9/Ares/README.md

 # Ares
-Ares is a python module for numerical integration of equations
+Ares is a python module resposible for simulating dynamic systems.
+At first, the first simulation included is a flight simulator.